-Title of Each Class

-Trading Symbol

-Name of Each Exchange on Which Registered

-Common Stock, \$0.0001 par value

-DNB

-New York Stock Exchange

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "scelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+(.)
+Title of Each Class Trading Symbol Name of Each Exchange on Which Registere : d Common Stock, \$0.0001 par value DNB New York Stock Exchange ť Indicate by check mark whether the registrant: (1) has filed all hat the registrant was required to file such reports), and (2) has been Indicate by check mark whether the registrant has submitted el subject to such filing requirements for the past 90 days.
+Yes 🗵 No - F preceding 12 months (or for such shorter period that the registrant wa 1 ) 0 a Indicate by check mark whether the registrant is a large acceler accelerated filer," "accelerated filer," "smaller reporting company," and finitions of "large 1 Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer 5 Smaller reporting company Emerging growth company t If an emerging growth company, indicate by check mark if the o Section $13(a)$ of the Exchange Act. $\Box$ registra nt has elected not to use the extended tr ansition period for complying with any new or revised financial accounting sta indards provided pursuant

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes There were 434,081,419 shares outstanding of the Registrant's common stock as of May 5, 2022.
+Yes $\Box$ No $\boxtimes$ There were 434,081,419 shares outstanding of the Registrant's common stock as of May 5, 2022.